OliverCodez/ChainTools/README.md

 Copyright (c) 2019 John Oliver Westbrook

+This is experimental and unfinished software.
+Use at your own risk!

+No warranty for any kind of damage!

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights